tabreturn/tabreturn.github.io/_posts/2018-08-10-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

     line(0, 0, x*s, y*s)
 {% endhighlight %}

-A unit circle would be far too small to work with, hence inclusion of an `s` variable for scale.
-Rather than dealing with radius of 1, we now have a circle with a radius of 200.
-Provided one scales every coordinate by the same factor, the trigonometry calculations will work fine.
+A unit circle would be far too small to work with, hence the inclusion of an `s` variable for scale.
+Rather than dealing with a radius of 1, we now have a circle with a radius of 200.
+Provided all coordinates are scaled by the same factor, the trigonometry calculations will work fine.
 Run the code.
 The Console will display lines of `(0.0, 1.0)` pairs.
 To avoid printing lengthy floating-point values, these have been rounded to one decimal place.
-Within the `line()` function's arguments, `x` and `y` are multiply by `s` -- an integer of 200 -- to calculate the end point:
+Within the `line()` function's arguments, `x` and `y` are scaled by `s` -- an integer of 200 -- to calculate the line's endpoint:

 <figure>
   <img src="{{ site.url }}/img/pitl04/trigonometry-sohcahtoa-circle.png" />